captainbrosset/sampler/README.md

 - Need to make a decent looping to make it easier to record.
 - Need a way to lock button playback (2 touches).
 - Ability to configure nb of buttons.
-- Abstract the source audio buffer creation to allow several types of sources (drag/drop local audio files, <video>, <audio>, ...)
+- Abstract the source audio buffer creation to allow several types of sources (drag/drop local audio files, &lt;video&gt;, &lt;audio&gt;, ...)
 - Avoid zoom due to multi touch on mobile.
 - Add volume control in button config screen.
 - Add effect control in button config screen.
+- Ability to define not only color of button but icon too (provide a list of instrument SVG icons to choose from).